-For post-construction reclamation of the solar project area, the Department recommends that the project proponent use only native plant species and that the reclamation seed mix is designed to enhance local pollinator habitat.
+For post-construction reclamation of the project area, the Department recommends that the project proponent use only native plant species and that the reclamation seed mix is designed to enhance local pollinator habitat.
 The Department also recommends that only certified weed-free seed be used to avoid inadvertently introducing non-native species to the reclamation site.
-Any alternate plant species, used to substitute for primary plant species that are unavailable at the time of reclamation, should also be native.
-When possible, the Department recommends using seeds that are sourced from the same region and habitat type as the reclamation site and suggests including seeds from a region that represents potential future climatic conditions at the site.
+Any alternate seeds used to substitute for primary plant species that are unavailable at the time of reclamation should also be native.
+When possible, the Department recommends using seeds that are sourced from the same region and habitat type as the reclamation site or from a region that represents potential future climatic conditions at the site.